mindkin/hourfleet/docs/notifications.md

 **SMS**

-> Your drivers license expires soon.
-Update it here: %verification.url%
+> Your drivers license will expire soon.
+Please review your profile and update your drivers license.